 A common defense from Riddler fans is that most writers aren’t smart enough to come up with a plot to do the Riddler’s intelligence justice – a valid defense, since the resolution of a Riddler story necessitates that Batman pick his scheme apart step by step, so you can’t just bullshit his intelligence with wacky inventions or vague schemes a la Lex Luthor or Dr. Doom.
 But I believe that it misses a larger point.

 Simply, when intelligence is your character’s key trait, that character might as well not have a trait at all.
 This goes especially hard for Batman’s rogues gallery, where “mastermind” has always been the in-thing and pure, unintelligent brawlers are an endangered species.
-Even Killer Croc, that patron saint of stupid villains, can outwit the Bat if someone feels like using him as the main villain (don’t believe me?
+Even Killer Croc, that patron saint of brainless baddies, can outwit the Bat if someone feels like using him as the main villain (don’t believe me?
 Watch his debut episode on That Other Show again, or just wait a couple reviews for his debut on this one).

 You can try to circumvent this by crafting a hierarchy of Gotham’s criminal geniuses, with Riddler at or near the top, but I doubt you’d have much luck.
 Intelligence – especially superhero comic intelligence, which usually translates to “I made a string of decisions that let me get one over the other guy” – isn’t really a thing you can objectively measure.
 With the other rogues, it’s a tool, a plot device at most, certainly not their raison d’être.***